 • A session combining traditional & Laporte archery • Shoot arrows at this outdoor ground near Dartford • Aim at both moving and traditional static targets • Enjoy a half hour session on each type of archery

 We are lucky enough to have had a lesson in the Medieval art of archery and we can say it really was good fun for all the family.
 We loved that fact that we were in the great outdoors learning something new.
-Bow and arrow in hand, you might feel a little nervous at the start of these lessons, but tutoring from skilled instructors means you'll soon get the hang of it.
+Bow and arrow in hand, you might feel a little nervous at the start of these lessons, but coaching from skilled instructors means you'll soon get the hang of it.

 At that moment in time it's all about being cool, calm and collected on these archery lessons.
-Arrows travel at speeds up to 60m per second and can hit targets anything up to 90m away, so even a little wobble at that crucial moment can be the difference between being spot on and your shot whizzing right past the straw and plummeting straight into the ground.
+Arrows travel at speeds of up to 60m per second and can hit targets anything up to 90m away, so even a little wobble at that crucial moment can be the difference between being spot on and your shot whizzing right past the straw and plummeting straight into the ground.